 Consume a diet high in polyphenols – Plant chemicals called polyphenols can be found in whole grains, olive oil, red wine, green tea, and dark chocolate.
 The microbiome breaks them down to promote the growth of beneficial microorganisms.

-Take a probiotic supplement – After dysbiosis, probiotics, which are living bacteria, can aid in reestablishing the gut’s natural balance.
+Take a probiotic supplement – After dysbiosis, probiotics, which are living bacteria, can aid in re-establishing the gut’s natural balance.
 They achieve this by “reseeding” it with beneficial bacteria.

 Use antibiotics only as required – Antibiotic resistance and weight gain may be related to the destruction of several beneficial and harmful bacteria in the gut microbiome by antibiotics.
 Therefore, only use antibiotics when prescribed by a physician.